-When it came to establishing a "simple" design scheme, I was naturally inclined to separate my glyph design concerns into that of "frame" and "trait".
-By frame, I mean the naive geometric extent of a glyph and its parts.
-And by trait, I mean, for example, the "way" in which a stroke curves, or the relationship between one part of a glyph and another.
+When it came to establishing a "simple" design scheme, the natural inclination was to separate the glyph design concerns into that of "frame" and "trait".
+By frame, we refer to the naive geometric extent of a glyph and its parts.
+And by trait, we mean, for example, the "way" in which a stroke curves, or the relationship between one part of a glyph and another.

 Adhering to personal tastes, bone-deep laziness, and the quirky spirit of old computer terminal fonts, the delineations of frame and trait amounted to two mathematical patterns: the power of two and the golden ratio.

 And, as may be expected with such a slender foundation, constructing the font turned out to be a rather repetitive and mechanical activity, and the resulting font was of such a plainness that made it embarrassing to read at larger sizes.
 At smaller, terminal-standard sizes, however, something of the aspired retro quirkiness could be detected.